Українська

 Patriarkha Mstyslava Skrypnyka Street, 20/1 Kyiv

-Craft settlements in Podil arose during the time of Kyivan Rus, the names of Honcharna, Kozhumyatska and Dehtyarna streets reflect the nature of the residents' activities.
+The artisan settlements in the Honchari-Kozhumyaki tract in Kyiv Podil arose during the time of Kyivan Rus.
+The names of the streets Honcharna, Kozhumyacka and Dehtyarna reflect the nature of the residents' activities.

 Honcharna, Vozdvyzhenska, Kozhumyatska, Dehtyarna streets Kyiv